BergQuester/v8tr.github.io/_posts/2018-07-20-benchmark-atomic-properties.md

 ### Summary

-`DispatchQueue` must be your best choice for an atomic property.
+Based on the benchmark results, `DispatchQueue` must be your best choice for an atomic property.

 Under 10000 calculations it performs almost identical to locks, while providing higher-level and thus less error-prone API.